Jobs and internships

 To find work in Sweden, you should be very active in your job search and leverage the many networking opportunities that are available at and around the University.
 Do not only wait for job listings to be announced, but be proactive and contact companies and organisations that you are interested in working at.
 There are many international companies in the region looking for new employees.
 Speak to your teachers, guest lecturers and students or alumni who have managed to find jobs.
 Take part of the career seminars offered by the University and visit the job fairs organised by student organisations.
 Visit science parks and incubators to meet with start-ups and join their events.
 There are also good networking opportunities at other companies and organisations in and around Lund.

-- About living costs in Sweden
+- Money and living costs in Sweden

 - Read the information for current Lund University students about effective job seeking